dhanya-e/dhan-SincNet/README.md

 # E2E-SincNet: toward fully end-to-end speech Recognition

-This repository is a fork of [ESPnet](https://github.com/espnet/espnet) and contains the code for the paper *E2E-SincNet: toward fully end-to-end speech Recognition*.
+This repository is a fork of [ESPnet](https://github.com/espnet/espnet) and contains the code for the paper [E2E-SincNet: toward fully end-to-end speech Recognition](https://www.researchgate.net/publication/336968423_E2E-SincNet_Toward_Fully_End-to-End_Speech_Recognition) that will be presented at ICASSP 2020.
 E2E-SincNet is partially integrated to [ESPnet](https://github.com/espnet/espnet) due to major differences in the input data pipeline.
 E2E-SincNet will be part of the [SpeechBrain](https://speechbrain.github.io) toolkit.
 The provided code makes it feasible to reproduce the results obtained in the paper *E2E-SincNet: toward fully end-to-end speech Recognition*.

 1. TIMIT recipe: Ready to be used.